-As a comparison, we applied two of the most successful motif finding algorithms, MEME [1] and AlignACE [17], both of which are based on optimizing position specific weight matrices.
+As a comparison, we applied two of the most successful motif finding algorithms, MEME (Bailey and Elkan, 1994) and AlignACE (Roth et al., 1998), both of which are based on optimising position specific weight matrices.
 To our surprise, even for these relatively easy problems, AlignACE failed to find the ERE and E2F motifs.
-Although it found the consensus sequence of CRP, it missed many of the actual binding sites (Fig. 5).
-MEME correctly identified all the consensus sequences, but still made significant number of errors on the binding site level (Fig. 6).
-These results confirmed the weakness of PSWMbased methods [21, 12].
+Although it found the consensus sequence of CRP, it missed many of the actual binding sites (Figure 5).
+MEME correctly identified all the consensus sequences, but still made significant number of errors on the binding site level (Figure 6).
+These results confirmed the weakness of PSWM-based methods (Tompa et al., 2005; Li and Tompa, 2006).